Father’s Day provides a great way to celebrate both our heavenly and our earthly fathers. Try this Father’s Day Tribute to make this day memorable.

 Then finish the card by writing “…to build my life with.
 Happy Father’s Day!
 I love you, Daddy!
 Love, ___________.”

-I also had children each record a little message on a tape for their father.
-On Father’s Day, I played the tape during the service and the children passed out their cards.
+I also had children each record a little message on my phone for their father.
+On Father’s Day, I played the recording during the service and the children passed out their cards.
 The dads loved them.
 Some even cried!